 Why Animal Names Resist Status Hierarchies

 Personality typologies have a long history of role names that carry implicit rankings.
-"Visionary," "Strategist," and "Driver" sound more important than "Supporter," "Analyst," or "Implementer" — regardless of how the documentation insists they are all equally valuable.
-These naming effects are not trivial.
-Research on framing effects shows that nominally neutral labels are evaluated differently when they differ in status connotations (Stivers & Majid, 2007).
+"Visionary," "Strategist," and "Driver" sound more important than "Supporter," "Analyst," or "Implementer", regardless of how the documentation insists they are all equally valuable.
+Whether a label's connotations change how a team uses it is not something Cèrcol has measured, but the risk is cheap to avoid, and avoiding it is why the labels are animals rather than job titles.

 The AB5C Circumplex: The Science Behind the 12 Roles

 The 12 roles are derived from the Abridged Big Five Circumplex (AB5C), a framework developed by Hofstee, De Raad, and Goldberg (1992, DOI: 10.1037/0022-3514.63.1.146).
-The circumplex positions personality traits in a two-dimensional space defined by pairs of Big Five factors — for example, Extraversion and Agreeableness define one plane, Openness and Conscientiousness define another.
+The circumplex positions personality traits in a two-dimensional space defined by a pair of Big Five factors.
+Extraversion and Agreeableness define one such plane, for instance, and Openness and Conscientiousness define another.

 The key insight of the circumplex model is that traits are not independent points but occupy positions in a circular arrangement.
 "Dominant" sits between high Extraversion and low Agreeableness.
 "Cooperative" sits between high Agreeableness and moderate Extraversion.
 The angle in the circumplex is often as informative as the distance from the centre.